-In 2018, we originated a \$21.7 million bridge loan on a multifamily property owned in part by a consortium of investors (which includes, among other unaffiliated investors, certain of our officers and our chief executive officer) which owns 75% in the borrowing entity.
-The loan has an interest rate of LIBOR plus 4.75% with a LIBOR floor of 0.25% and matures in August 2023.
+In 2018, we originated a \$21.7 million bridge loan on a multifamily property owned in part by a consortium of investors (which includes, among other unaffiliated investors, certain of our officers and our CEO) which owns 75% in the borrowing entity.
+The loan had an interest rate of LIBOR plus 4.75% with a LIBOR floor of 0.25%, that was changed to SOFR in July 2023, and was scheduled to mature in August 2023, which was extended to August 2024.